Little Traverse Conservancy

-Contact us if you would like more information about your options as a landowner, or you would like to arrange for a site visit with our staff.
+These are many nuances to each of these land protection tools.
+Please do not hesitate to contact us if you would like more information about any of them, or you would like to arrange for a site visit with our staff.

 Few more enduring legacies can be imagined than the protection of a natural landscape.
 The Conservancy accepts gifts of land which has unique ecological, recreational, or scenic value.
 Land which does not meet these criteria may be donated with the understanding that the Conservancy will sell the land and use the proceeds to purchase other significant natural lands.